Satadru03/weather-app/README.md

 - Make your changes and submit a pull request.
 - Follow existing code style and add appropriate comments.
 - Report issues or suggest enhancements by creating GitHub issues.

+## Future Improvements

+Here are some ideas and features that I plan to implement in the future:

+- **Feature 1:** Add more feature like Forecasting.
+- **Feature 2:** Hosting the project on a website using django.

+## Roadmap

+Here's the general roadmap for the project's development:

+- **Version 1.1:** Implement additional data visualization features.
+- **Version 1.2:** Integrate a user authentication system for personalized experiences.
+- **Version 1.3:** Enhance performance and optimize resource usage.
+- **Version 2.0:** Revamp the user interface for a more modern look.

+Please note that this roadmap is subject to change based on user feedback and contributions.

 ## License